How to Open a Bar

 Find the right location.
 The success of your bar depends on its location.
 When you’re looking at locations, think about how much foot traffic you are aiming for, what your clientele looks like, and the average time a customer will ideally spend at your bar.
 These help you determine the size of the space needed as well as the best neighborhood.
 Make sure to avoid areas that are consistently under construction.

 Create a business plan.
 When you are starting any business, it is essential to create a roadmap for your success.
-A business plan outlines the vision you have for your bar and a strategy to grow the business.
+Creating a bar business plan outlines the vision you have for your bar and a strategy to grow the business.
 It’s a management tool that can help you reach your short-term and long-term goals.
 Your business plan should include your market and competitive analysis, a description of your products and services, financial costs, and an operations plan.

 Trademark your name and logo.
 When you start a bar, the name leaves an impression on potential customers and can influence whether someone wants to give it a try.
 Make sure you take time naming your business and then make sure you trademark the name.